jorshali/ai-for-developers/getting_started/part1/README.md

-# The Developers Guide to AI
+# The Developer's Guide to AI: From Prompts to Agents

 ## Getting Started - Part 1: Calling a local LLM